prakashluitel88/registrationapp/readme.md

     *  php artisan db:seed
     *  In command, go to app directory and run as php artisan serve
     *  In Browser, use url and visit
-    *  You can use demo user and pass prakash@luitel.com and admin respectively
+    *  You can use demo user and pass prakash@luitel.com and admin123 respectively

 ## License